webpolis/blackbird/README.md

 Blackbird Bitcoin Arbitrage is a C++ trading system that does automatic long/short arbitrage between Bitcoin exchanges.

 ### How It Works
 Bitcoin is still a new and inefficient market.
 Several Bitcoin exchanges exist around the world and the bid/ask prices they propose can be briefly different from an exchange to another.
-The purpose of Blackbird is to automatically profit from these temporary price differences.
+The purpose of Blackbird is to automatically profit from these temporary price differences while being market-neutral.

 Here is a real example where an arbitrage opportunity exists between Bitstamp (long) and Bitfinex (short):